bradjohansen/blog.ppl.vc/_posts/2019-04-13-hostility-detection.md

 That's all, folks!
 This was a pretty little experiment to run, and it gave us further insights into the world of non-Euclidean neural networks.
 We have actually [updated the paper](https://arxiv.org/abs/1805.06299) with the findings of this new experiment, and you can also try and play with our algorithm using the [code on Github](https://github.com/danielegrattarola/cdt-ccm-aae) (the code there is for the synthetic experiments of the paper, but you can adapt it to any dataset easily).

-We hope to get the paper published soon, but review cycles can be long.
-In the meantime, if you want to mention our CDT strategy in your work you can cite the arXiv version:
+If you want to mention our CDT strategy in your work, you can cite:

 ```
 @article{grattarola2018change,
   title={Change Detection in Graph Streams by Learning Graph Embeddings on Constant-Curvature Manifolds},
-  author={Grattarola, Daniele and Zambon, Daniele and Alippi, Cesare and Livi, Lorenzo},
+  author={Grattarola, Daniele and Zambon, Daniele and Livi, Lorenzo and Alippi, Cesare},
-  journal={arXiv preprint arXiv:1805.06299},
-  year={2018}
+  journal={IEE Transactions on Neural Networks and Learning Systems},
+  year={2019},
+  doi={10.1109/TNNLS.2019.2927301}
 }
 ```